WickedChicken42/sadj-spotify-token/README.md

 * You don't want to insecurely expose your client secret to third parties.

 Read more about token swapping [on Spotify for Developers][token-swap-refresh-guide].

-## How It Works

-When authenticating users with your Spotify application, you can authenticate them through two ways: [Implicit Grant Flow][implicit-grant-flow] and [Authorization Code Flow][authorization-code-flow].

-### Implicit Grant Flow

-You don't need to setup this service, and you can close your window.

-The Implicit Grant Flow returns an `access_token` directly back to your application once the user has authorized your application.
-It expires in 60 minutes, after which the user has to re-authorize your application.

-### Authorization Code Flow

-**Recommended**

-The Authorization Code Flow returns a `code` directly back to your application once the user has authorized your application.
-This `code` can be exchanged for an `access_token` through the Spotify Accounts API.

-This could be performed directly inside of your iOS, Android, or static web apps and will work as intended - but it is extremely insecure as it exposes your client secret to the world. **This should never be done for production apps, ever.**

-The right way is to handle the "exchange" on a server and have your application call that server.
-This would securely store your client secret away from developers who might reverse engineer your iOS, Android, or static web apps. **This repository contains said simple exchange server.**

 ## Install